 - Calf stretch: Face a wall and place your hands against it at around eye level.
 Put one leg in front of the other, and keep your back heel on the ground.
 Lean forward, bending your front knee until you start to feel the stretch in your back calf.
 Hold the stretch for 15 to 30 seconds and repeat 2 to 4 times.
 You can build on this exercise by either stepping further away from the wall, deepening the stretch, or bending your back knee slightly, reaching a different part of your calf muscle.

-Ankle mobility is only one part of your ankle’s functionality.
+Ankle mobility is only one part of your ankle’s functionality, especially as we age.
 You need ankle strength within an inversion and eversion range of motion to ensure stability.
 These exercises will increase ankle strength and require no equipment other than a chair and a wall.

 - Ankle eversion exercise: Place your foot flat on the ground, perpendicular to an immovable object like a wall.
 Then push outwards against that object with your foot.
 Hold for about six seconds and then relax.
 Repeat 8 to 12 times.